AxisAndAllies/rts/README.md

 - HIGH priority

   - different unit visuals based on unit class (artillery, tanky, raider, scout, balanced)
-  - set unit to auto-target mode (closest, highest-value)
   - set unit to also prioritize units that pose a threat to it first in addition to above (prioritize threats)
   - rectangle select units
     - select rectangle to randomly move into...
     - select a target to make them ALL target that